fraunhoferhhi/Self-Organizing-Gaussians/README.md

 ### Updates

 - 2024-05-14: Improved compression scores!
-New results available on the [project website](https://fraunhoferhhi.github.io/Self-Organizing-Gaussians/)
+New results for paper v2 available on the [project website](https://fraunhoferhhi.github.io/Self-Organizing-Gaussians/)
 - 2024-05-02: Revised [paper v2](https://arxiv.org/pdf/2312.13299) on arXiv: Added compression of spherical harmonics, updated compression method with improved results (all attributes compressed with JPEG XL now), added qualitative comparison of additional scenes, moved compression explanation and comparison to main paper, added comparison with "Making Gaussian Splats smaller".
 - 2024-02-22: The code for the sorting algorithm is now available at [fraunhoferhhi/PLAS](https://github.com/fraunhoferhhi/PLAS)
 - 2024-02-21: Video comparisons for different scenes available on the [project website](https://fraunhoferhhi.github.io/Self-Organizing-Gaussians/)